szw/vim-tags/README.md

     * Default: `[".git", ".hg", ".svn", ".bzr", "_darcs", "CVS"]`

     The default directories list where the tags files will be created.
 The first one found will be used.
 If none exists the current directory (`'.'`) will be taken.
+The plugin will use that directories as root markers - indicating by their presence the current project root directory.

         let g:vim_tags_directories = [".git", ".hg", ".svn", ".bzr", "_darcs", "CVS"]